 Book signing at the Moby Dickens bookstore in Taos, NM Nov.
 30, 2013

 Ann at the Moby Dickens bookstore in Taos, NM

-“Wild Spirits: Running With the Herd takes readers into the mysterious world of the Southwest desert though the eyes and mind of an American Indian teenager, Elena, who has been bounced around in the foster care system.
+“Wild Spirits: Running With the Herd takes readers into the mysterious world of the Southwest desert through the eyes and mind of an American Indian teenager, Elena, who has been bounced around in the foster care system.
 As she struggles to overcome the grief of her past, she forms an other-worldly connection with “Hawk”, a wild stallion who is also grieving for his past.
 Ann Clemons has created characters that come alive, as does the landscape of the desert and the mesa.
 Wild Spirits is one of the books that you just don’t put down until you reach the end, and then are sad that the book is over, but the characters live on with you.
 I am looking forward to sharing more of the lives of the Elena, Hawk and the Laytons.
 Be sure to put this book on your reading list.”

 - Linda Glickstein, Taos, NM

 "Well," he said, "that job is done.
 Guess I'll go get the skid steer out and have a look at the 'coop ruins' project."

 "He will look for any excuse to drive that piece of machinery around," Sally said to Elena.
 "Boys and their toys.
 That thing is just like a big Tonka Truck."